What to Do When You Want To Drink … and Remedies for the Morning After

 Hangover Remedies

-Burnt toast – The carbon in the charred bread acts like a filter in the body attracting the impurities released during alcohol metabolism.
-Emergency rooms use a carbon mixture when there is alcohol poisoning and the success of over the counter remedies for hangovers have carbon as their main ingredient.
+Burnt toast – The carbon in the charred bread acts like a filter in the body, attracting the impurities released during alcohol metabolism.
+Emergency rooms use a carbon mixture when there is alcohol poisoning, and the success of over-the-counter remedies for hangovers has carbon as its main ingredient.

-Eggs – Eggs provides energy and also contain a substance (Cysteine) that breaks done toxins that cause hangovers.
+Eggs – Eggs provide energy and also contain a substance (Cysteine) that breaks down toxins that cause hangovers.

-Bananas – Provides lost electrolytes and especially provides the potassium lost due to alcohol’s diuretic effect.
+Bananas – Provide lost electrolytes and especially provide the potassium lost due to alcohol’s diuretic effect.

-Water – since you body is dehydrated drinking water after a night of drinking is a good idea.
+Water – since your body is dehydrated, drinking water after a night of drinking is a good idea.
 It will also help dilute the leftover byproducts in the stomach.
 As a preventive measure, drinking a glass of water for every alcoholic beverage helps the body deal with the alcohol.
 Drinking a few glasses of water before bed also helps.
-See Your need for Water.
+See your need for Water.

-Fruit juice – the fruit sugar helps to naturally increase you energy and it also increases the rate at which your body gets rid of the toxins that are left over from alcohol metabolism.
-It also helps the body replaces vitamins and minerals depleted during this metabolism.
+Fruit juice – the fruit sugar helps to naturally increase your energy, and it also increases the rate at which your body gets rid of the toxins that are left over from alcohol metabolism.
+It also helps the body replace vitamins and minerals depleted during this metabolism.

-Pain-killers – we wouldn’t recommend them, they come with a host of other metabolic problems.
+Painkillers – we wouldn’t recommend them; they come with a host of other metabolic problems.
 See aspirin.
-We recommend Ibuprofen if you must take a pain killer.
-The other “brands” of pain killer will delete the “glutathione” that your body needs to get rid of toxins.
-Glutathione is the body’s master anti-oxidant.
+We recommend Ibuprofen if you must take a painkiller.
+The other “brands” of painkillers will delete the “glutathione” that your body needs to get rid of toxins.
+Glutathione is the body’s master antioxidant.

-Hangover Remedies – They contain dietary supplements and the filtering effect of carbon which help the body deal with the toxins of alcohol.
+Hangover Remedies – They contain dietary supplements and the filtering effect of carbon, which helps the body deal with the toxins of alcohol.
 The water you take to ingest them also helps.

 RECOMMENDED: